News Explorer

 2. News Explorer will be started, showing the feed URL (when available) in a dialog.

-• Add new feed subscriptions by clicking a feed URL:
+• Add new feeds by clicking a feed URL:

 1. Click on a feed URL (these are URL's that start with 'feed:'.